-Your life insurance policy isn’t something you should just purchase and forget.
-Get in the habit of reviewing it every couple of years, and more importantly, whenever you experience a life-changing event.
-Here are major events that should remind you it is time to review a life insurance policy.
+Your life insurance policy isn’t something to just purchase and forget.
+It’s a good habit to review it every couple of years, and also whenever you experience a life-changing event.
+Here are some major life events that are good times to review a life insurance policy.

-The act of taking your vows or dissolving them means a significant financial change.
-If you’re getting married, you’ll likely be sharing finances.
-When you pool your money together and start sharing accounts, it’s a good idea to make sure your policy adequately covers your husband or wife, should you pass away.
-Here are some important insurance actions you should take:
+The act of taking your vows or dissolving them means a significant life change.
+If you’re getting married, you could be sharing finances.
+If you pool your money together and start sharing accounts, it’s good to make sure your policy adequately covers your husband or wife, should you pass away.
+Here are some important insurance actions to consider:

-A beneficiary is the person, business or trust that receives the death benefit proceeds from your life insurance coverage when you’re gone.
-Once you’re married, that person should be your spouse.
-So, it’s important to update your beneficiary a soon as you can.
-Adding your spouse as a beneficiary is even required in community property states.
+A beneficiary is the person, business, or trust that receives the death benefit proceeds from your life insurance coverage when you’re gone.
+It’s likely that the person you’ll want to be listed as your beneficiary, depending on your life insurance policy, is your spouse.
 If you have life insurance coverage through work, remember to update your beneficiary on that policy as well.

 Retirement accounts like IRAs and Roth IRAs, workplace retirement plans such as your Pension, 401(k) or 403(b), and FSA and HSA Flexible spending accounts allow you to designate a beneficiary who will inherit the account should you die.

-If you’re planning to purchase a home and take out a mortgage you’ll probably want to take a look at your policy.
-Buying a home is one of the biggest financial obligations you can have.
-A life insurance policy is smart financial protection for homeowners, especially couples.
-A mortgage is a substantial debt, and many mortgage lenders will want to ensure it gets paid even if you pass.
-If you die before paying off your mortgage, your debt will pass on to your family, and your spouse may not be able to afford to pay for the house on one income.
-You don’t want your family to have to move and find a cheaper home.
-Even if they sell the house, there is no guarantee they will make enough on the sale to cover your mortgage.
-With all of these factors to consider, it may be time to make an update or change to your policy.
+If you’re planning to purchase a home and take out a mortgage you may want to take a look at your life insurance policy.
+Buying a home may be one of your biggest financial obligations.
+A life insurance policy can be smart financial protection for homeowners.
+A mortgage can be a substantial debt, and many mortgage lenders will want to ensure it gets paid even if you pass.
+If you die before paying off the mortgage, the debt will pass on to your family, and your spouse may not be able to afford to pay for the house on one income.
+With all of these factors to consider, it may be time to make an update or change to your life insurance policy.
 Options include:

-Term life insurance promises to pay a set amount if you die while the policy is in effect.
+Term life insurance pays a death benefit if you die while the policy is in effect.
 You choose the coverage amount and how many years the policy should last.
 Most life insurance companies sell term life.
 New homeowners can buy a term life insurance policy timed to match the duration of their mortgage.

-An alternative to term life insurance is mortgage life insurance, which has the limited benefit of paying off your mortgage balance if you die.
-It pays the exact amount of the mortgage balance, and the payout goes directly to the lender, not your family.
+An alternative to level term life insurance is term mortgage life insurance, which is specifically used for paying off your mortgage balance if you die.
+It pays the exact amount of the mortgage balance, and the payout goes directly to the lender.

 A permanent life insurance policy can last until you die if premium requirements are met.
-It can build cash value over time, but it generally is a lot more expensive than term life insurance.
+It can also build cash value over time and is generally is more expensive than term life insurance.

-Make sure to talk to a financial professional about how buying a home will impact your life insurance needs.
+Talk to a financial professional about how buying a home could affect your life insurance needs.

 A new bundle of joy in the home may mean it is time to review your life insurance policy.

-When you buy a life insurance policy, its generally not advisable to name your small children as beneficiaries even though you want to leave them money.
-If a beneficiary is a minor when you die, the court will have to appoint a guardian to your children before the life insurance company can pay the benefit.
-Instead, you may want to consider setting up a life insurance trust, which will hold money and property for your children.
-You can name the trust as the beneficiary and appoint a trustee, such as your spouse, to manage that trust per your instructions.
+When you buy a life insurance policy, it’s generally not advisable to name young children as beneficiaries.
+If a beneficiary is a minor when you die, and a guardian hasn’t been determined, the court will likely have to appoint a guardian for the children before the life insurance company can pay the death benefit.
+As an option, you could set up a life insurance trust, which will receive the death benefit.
+You would name the trust as the beneficiary and appoint a trustee to manage the trust per your instructions.
 To set up a trust, speak to a lawyer.

-If you’ve just been offered a new job, received a raise or were promoted, you may want to consider purchasing additional life insurance to better cover your family’s new standard of living.
-Having a change in employment, whether a new job or promotion, should mean that it is time to revisit your policy and possibly update your life insurance plan.
-Whether an increase or decrease in household income, the change can have an effect on living standard, and as such should be reflected in your policy.
+Having a change in employment, whether a new job or promotion, is also an opportunity to revisit your policy and possibly update your life insurance plan.
+Whether an increase or decrease in household income, the change can affect living standards.

-If you’ve recently made a positive health change you should check out your policy to see if you can update your rates based on your healthier lifestyle.
 If you’ve become healthier through exercise or changed your habits in a way that significantly impacts your health, you could qualify for new life insurance rates.
-Lowering your blood pressure, giving up cigarettes, or having surgery to reduce weight or rectify medical issues are examples of changes that might alter your policy.
-Should you experience any of these changes, you may want to explore your options.
+Lowering your blood pressure, giving up tobacco, or having surgery to reduce weight or rectify medical issues are examples of changes that might alter your health.
+Should you experience any of these changes, you may want to explore your policy options.

-If you provide care for family member, you might want to consider what could happen if you were to pass.
 If you function as a primary caregiver to a loved one, review your life insurance to make changes for their benefit.
 If you leave a young child behind, your spouse may need to work full-time to pay the bills.
 This often means paying for child care.
 Other costs might include cleaning the house regularly or shopping for groceries.
-If you were looking after a parent or grandparent, they may need to be placed in assisted living or a home for the elderly if another family member can’t care for them.
-A life insurance policy can do a lot to assist with potential challenges by making the transition easier for your loved ones who may not be able to provide the same level of care.
+Additionally, if you are a caregiver for an elder relative you should consider the financial value of the support you are providing.

-Caregivers often have significant amount of out-of-pocket expenses.
-According to the AARP, they spend an average of nearly $7,000 on costs related to caregiving a year.
-Should something happen to you, those expenses will need to be covered by your loved ones.
-Life insurance can help provide for those costs, and prevent them from struggling.
+Caregivers often have a significant amount of out-of-pocket expenses.
+According to the AARP, a majority of family caregivers report that they spend an average of over $7,000 annually in out-of-pocket costs related to caregiving needs.1 Should something happen to you, those expenses may still need to be covered.
+Life insurance can help provide for those costs.

-It’s also important to keep in mind that if you’re a caregiver who works a full-time job, your risk for illness and depression is increased.
 To provide for others, it’s vital that you care for yourself emotionally and physically.
-But in case something does happen to you, life insurance can give you that feeling of security.
+But in case something does happen to you, a life insurance death benefit can help the beneficiary financially.

-Hopefully, you’ve been putting money away for retirement for a while.
-But it doesn’t hurt to review and ensure your loved ones will have enough if you die after you retire.
-If it seems that there isn’t enough, you may want to consider an additional life insurance policy.
+Life Insurance can help your loved ones financially you predecease them.
+If it seems that there may be a shortfall, you could consider an additional life insurance policy.
 Either way, it’s a good time to review what you already have.